morganschoen/git-sync-token/README.md

 - Sync branches between two GitHub repositories
 - Sync branches to/from a remote repository
 - GitHub action can be triggered on a timer or on push
-- This Fork suppots using GitHub App temporary JWT tokens rather than SSH keys (see: peter-murray/workflow-application-token-action@v3)
+- This Fork supports using GitHub App temporary JWT tokens rather than SSH keys (see: peter-murray/workflow-application-token-action@v3)

 ## Usage